TaitoUnited/taito-cli/docs/tutorial/03-version-control.md

 ### 3.2 Display commonly defined version control conventions

-If you would rather use GUI tools or git commands for managing your branches, you can display the version control conventions by running:
+If you would rather manage your git branches with GUI tools or git commands instead of taito commands, you can display the version control conventions by running:

 ```shell
 taito conventions